-A joint programme by EPF Lausanne and ETH Zurich, two of Europe's leading science and engineering schools is offered in order to qualify multidisciplinary professions in industry, research and national authorities.
+A Master of Science in Nuclear Engineering degree is offered jointly by EPF Lausanne and ETH Zurich, two of Europe's leading science and engineering universities, in order to qualify multidisciplinary professionals in industry, research and national authorities.
+The PSI supports the programme by offering its research infrastructure for scientific projects of the students and by assisting in lecturing (for further information on human resources development at PSI, refer to section 2.8 above).
+The programme was launched in 2008, and is currently in its fourth year.
+The duration of the programme is four semesters, which is compatible with European requirements.
+The number of graduates has stabilised at around 15 per year.
 Areas covered include the safe and reliable operation of existing and new reactors, the development of novel reactor types, the sustainable supply of nuclear fuel, the closure of the fuel cycle, the disposal of radioactive waste, and many others.
+The curriculum provides in-depth knowledge of reactor physics, thermal-hydraulics and nuclear materials.